chiaraco/HABiC/README.md

 # With your own datasets
 #------------------------

-# Train data
+# Train dataset
 X = pandas.read_csv(...) # pandas DataFrame with observations in row, genes in column.
 Y = pandas.read_csv(...) # pandas Series with class to predict

-# Validation data
+# Validation dataset(s)
-Xval1, Yval1  # same loading than the train for external validation 1
+Xval1, Yval1  # same loading than train dataset for external validation 1
-Xval2, Yval2  # same loading than the train for external validation 2
+Xval2, Yval2  # same loading than train dataset for external validation 2

 # Categorical variables can be included with OneHotEncoder
 # https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html